top of page

 WMR-Strong Export Sales in 2025-26

 Export sales of U.S. wheat are projected to be the highest in five years due to a rebound in supplies of HRW, price competitiveness on the world market, and good quality across wheat classes.
 The most recent estimate for U.S. wheat exports, for the marketing year which ended May 31, is 910 million bushels, up 10% from a year ago.
-Provided below is further insight on durum and HRS sales.
+Provided below is further insight into durum and HRS sales.
 Durum Durum sales have been strong most of the marketing season.
-As the accompanying ch
+As the accompanying

 Global Wheat Production to Decline in 2026